 - A. Permanently protect important wildlife habitat, particularly areas that include: - a.
 Locally significant biodiversity; - b.
 Variety of habitats with a diversity of geologic features and types of vegetation; - c.
 Endangered habitat or species of plant or animal; - d.
 Wildlife corridors, connectivity of habitat or prevent fragmentation of habitats; - e.
-Wetlands and wetland buffers. - B. Restore filled wetlands or otherwise degraded wetlands. - C. Preserve and protect important surface water bodies, including streams, wetlands, vernal pools or riparian zones. - D. Preserve, enhance and expand the city's network of undeveloped, open spaces that include and surround its natural areas (including its coastline, inland and coastal wetlands and rivers). - E. Climate change adaptation: - a.
+Wetlands and wetland buffers. - B. Restore filled wetlands or otherwise degraded wetlands. - C. Preserve and protect important surface water bodies, including streams, wetlands, vernal pools or riparian zones. - D. Preserve, enhance and expand the city's network of undeveloped, open spaces that include and surround its natural areas (including its coastline, inland and coastal wetlands and rivers) or that expand conservation land through new acquisition. - E. Climate change adaptation: - a.
 Protection of open space within both the current 100-year flood zone and areas that may become part of the flood zone in the future; - b.
-Protection of open space in areas to which wetlands may migrate; - c.
-Enhancement of coastal wetlands that will absorb wave action from storms and provide flood storage; and stormwater management.
+Protection of open space in areas to which wetlands may migrate;

+c.
+Enhancement of coastal wetlands that will absorb wave action from storms and provide flood storage; and storm water management.